shehza-d/terminal-commands/README.md

 ## Linux COMMANDS

 1. cd
-   dir or ls (to view files in directories)
+   dir or ls (to view files in directories.)

 ## DotNet on Ubuntu for C#